 Academy of Ancient Music (AAM) is an orchestra with a worldwide reputation for excellence in baroque and classical music.
 Using historically-informed techniques, period-specific instruments and original sources, we bring music vividly to life in committed, vibrant performances.

 Established nearly 50 years ago to make the first British recordings of orchestral works using original instruments, AAM has released more than 300 albums to date, collecting countless accolades including Classic BRIT, Gramophone and Edison awards.
 We now record on our own-label AAM Records, and are proud to be the most listened-to period-instrument orchestra online, with over one million monthly listeners on Spotify.

-Based in Cambridge, the AAM is Orchestra-in-Residence at the city’s university.
-Its London home is the Barbican Centre, where it is Associate Ensemble, a title AAM also holds at the Teatro San Cassiano in Venice.
-It is also Orchestra-in-Residence at The Grange Festival; the Milton Abbey International Summer Music Festival; and The Apex, Bury St. Edmunds, as well as being Artistic Partner to London’s Culture Mile and Research Partner to the University of Oxford.
+AAM is Associate Ensemble at London’s Barbican centre and the Teatro San Cassiano in Italy; Orchestra-in-Residence at the University of Cambridge, The Grange Festival, Milton Abbey International Summer Music Festival and The Apex, Bury St Edmunds; and Research Partner to the University of Oxford.

 There are three elements that underpin AAM’s work across live performances, recordings and education and outreach projects:

 Whilst the Academy of Ancient Music is known for its electrifying performances, a depth of scholarship and intellectual rigour remain at our heart.
 Our players have deep knowledge of their field well beyond playing their instruments, and they bring this to the preparation of all their performances; and we are active in researching, discovering, and bringing to public attention new and undeservedly neglected works.
 We want to invest in both new research and in new ways to share this knowledge with the world.
 The quest to rediscover our past is far from done.